 Rife with sinister uncertainty and culminating in a horrific cliffhanger, The Turn of the Screw is widely regarded as one of the best scary stories in American literature.
 So scary, in fact, that even James was spooked by it.
 “I had to correct the proofs of my ghost story last night,” he told poet Edmund Gosse, “and when I had finished them I was so frightened that I was afraid to go upstairs to bed!”

-One person, however, remained completely unperturbed: James’s stenographer, William MacAlpine.
+One person, however, remained completely unperturbed by James’s tale: his stenographer, William MacAlpine.
 James was ill while writing the story, so he decided to dictate it to MacAlpine.
 He also hoped seeing MacAlpine’s reaction to the tale might help him predict how other readers would receive it.

 “Judge of my dismay when from first to last page this iron Scot betrayed not the slightest shade of feeling!”
 James said.
 “I dictated to him sentences that I thought would make him leap from his chair; he short-handed them as though they had been geometry, and whenever I paused to see him collapse, he would enquire in a dry voice, ‘What next?’”

 More than 120 years after its initial publication, The Turn of the Screw continues to inspire adaptations of every kind (and caliber).
-Floria Sigismondi's poorly received film The Turning, which was released in January, is a contemporary spin on the story, and horror fans have high hopes for another modern take: Netflix’s The Haunting of Bly Manor, which premieres on October 9.
-It’s the second season of an anthology series called The Haunting of Hill House, whose first season is based on Shirley Jackson’s 1959 horror novel of the same name.
-Jackson's novel, incidentally, is often compared to The Turn of the Screw.
+Floria Sigismondi’s poorly received film The Turning, which was released in January 2020, is a contemporary spin on the story, and Netflix’s The Haunting of Bly Manor, set in the 1980s, premiered in October 2020.
+It was the second season of an anthology series called The Haunting of Hill House, whose first season is based on Shirley Jackson’s 1959 horror novel of the same name.
+(Jackson's novel, incidentally, is often compared to The Turn of the Screw.)